 Our school counsellor is Mrs Kate Newton.
-Appointments can be made at the office, with our Learning and Support

-Teachers or Principal, classroom teacher or year advisor.
+Appointments can be made at the office, with our Learning and Support Teachers or Principal, classroom teachers or Year Advisor.
 The school counsellor assists students with learning and behaviour difficulties and provides advice to students, teachers and parents.